Richard Hambleton: Exhibitions

 During his career, Hambleton's works have been shown internationally, including paintings on canvas and paper of his "shadow" work.
 He was included in the Venice Biennale in 1984 and 1988.

-Among group exhibitions in 1984, he participates in Arte di Frontiera: New York Graffiti, an Italian exhibition visited by thousands of spectators, that toured in three towns starting at the Galleria Comunale d'Arte Moderna, Bologna, with a catalog by Mazzotta ed.
-Images of that exhibition can be found in genusbonomiae, then to the Arengario del Duomo in Milano, and then the Palazzo delle Esposizioni in Rome.
+Among group exhibitions in 1984, he participated in Arte di Frontiera: New York Graffiti, an Italian exhibition visited by thousands of spectators, that toured in three towns starting at the Galleria Comunale d'Arte Moderna, Bologna, with a catalog by Mazzotta then to the Arengario del Duomo in Milano, and then the Palazzo delle Esposizioni in Rome.

 In 2009 from September 15, the works of Hambleton were displayed in an exhibition entitled "Richard Hambleton - New York".
 Thirty-five pieces of Hambleton's work, spanning from the early 1980s to the present were exhibited, showing his "Shadowman" and "Marlboro Man" works on canvas (and other materials), presented side-by-side with his "Beautiful Paintings".
 The exhibition toured to multiple venues that included the Moscow Museum of Modern Art.

 At the 2010 annual AIDS charity amfAR dinner party, held during the Cannes Film Festival, two of Hambleton's painting were auctioned for a combined $920,000.00, to help raise funds for AIDS research.

+Hambleton's last show during his lifetime was a pop-up exhibition after the first Tribeca Film Festival screening of the documentary about his life presented by Red Splat Productions and Gallery X. Additionally "Just Say Stop" a Stop Sign Series, which were painted on ten stop signs, were exhibited at the Tribeca Film Festival in 2017 during the showing of the documentary chronicling the artist’s career, Shadowman.

+In 2024, an exhibition titled, "Richard Hambleton: The Last Shadows", organized by HKWalls in Hong Kong.
+Featuring the last artworks by Hambleton and some never before seen works, the show opened on January 12 and was co-curated by Edward Straka, Alasdair Pitt and HKwalls.

 Media mentions

 Shadowman, a film about Hambleton by director Oren Jacoby, premiered at the Tribeca Film Festival on April 21, 2017.
 The film covers his meteoric rise to success in the New York art scene, as well as his widely reported struggle with drug addiction.

+The album Clics Modernos by the Argentine musician Charly García features one of Richard's "Shadowman" paintings on the cover photo.

 Death

-Hambleton died on October 29, 2017 of cancer at the age of 65.
+Hambleton died on October 29, 2017, of cancer at the age of 65.